ninabarzh/fastapi-tdd-docker/README.md

 # Test-Driven Development with FastAPI and Docker

 Based on the awesome testdriven.io [Test-Driven Development with FastAPI and Docker](https://testdriven.io/courses/tdd-fastapi/) course (with a few changes).
-Management of python dependencies is done with Poetry (v2) instead, and the Github registry used is `ghcr.io` using `GITHUB_TOKEN`
+Management of python dependencies is done with Poetry (v2) instead, and the GitHub registry used is `ghcr.io` using `GITHUB_TOKEN`.

 ![Continuous Integration and Delivery](https://github.com/tymyrddin/fastapi-tdd-docker/workflows/Continuous%20Integration%20and%20Delivery/badge.svg?branch=main)